rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

     Retro computer collection

 Amongst others they own a C-64, an Amiga, Apple-II clones and a `Mac Classic`_.
-After the quick show around he just handed me the keys to the space, showed me the couch and explained me which doors to close over night.
+After the quick show around he just handed me the keys for the space, showed me the couch and explained me which doors I need to close over night.
 I was impressed by this level of trust they showed me!

 So after hacking a *tiny bit* on the C-64 while getting constant attention from the cat which lives in the space, I went to sleep around 3 in the morning.